-When Big Papi reached the last bed, he saw a two-year old boy who was recovering from surgery and crying into the arms of his mother.
-David’s own son was the same age, and, thank God, healthy.
+When Big Papi reached the last hospital bed, he saw a two-year old boy who was recovering from surgery and crying into the arms of his mother.
+David thought about his own son who was the same age and, thank God, healthy.
 This boy looked so fragile, so small.
-David was overwhelmed.
-He left the hospital that day tearfully uttering his desire, his need, to do something for these children.
+David was overwhelmed and left the hospital that day tearfully uttering his desire, his need, to do something for these children.
 He made a promise that he would help them somehow.

-After David’s historic season with the Boston Red Sox in 2006, he hosted a fund-raiser which raised dollars through personal contributions, ticket sales and a silent auction.
-The money raised through this fund-raiser allowed David to give back to the children who touched him a year prior.
-Soon after, David established the David Ortiz Children’s Fund, in partnership with International Hospital for Children.
-The next time he visited CEDIMAT Hospital, David came with a check for $200,000 made out to Heartcare Dominicana so that Heartcare Dominicana could continue and expand upon the great work they were doing.
-That same day, David met Diana Reyes, a 14 year old girl from San Pedro de Macoris who was the first official beneficiary of the David Ortiz Children’s Fund.
-Diana’s eyes lit up when she saw David come in to her room as she said “Thank you for giving me the chance to live.”
+On David’s next visit to CEDIMAT Hospital, he was accompanied by $200,000 check made out to Heartcare Dominicana.
+These funds were meant to allow Heartcare Dominicana to continue and expand upon the great work they were doing.
+That same day, David met Diana Reyes, a 14 year old girl from San Pedro de Macoris, who was the first official beneficiary of the David Ortiz Children’s Fund.
+Diana’s eyes lit up when she saw David come into her room as she said “Thank you for giving me the chance to live.”

 Since these fateful trips to the hospital, the David Ortiz Children’s Fund (DOCF) has been dedicated to raising funds that enable children in the Dominican Republic and the Northeastern United States to have access to the pediatric critical care they need to live full, productive lives.
 Funds are raised through personal donations, public donations, corporate partnerships and fundraising events.